Covid 19 coronavirus: Mother of boys who 'absconded' after Mongrel Mob tangi says they weren't given enough time

 The family had to leave at 4am and be back at 11am, however Grant's funeral service didn't begin until 3pm.

-"We returned late - that was wrong and I except that I done wrong there.
+"We returned late - that was wrong and I accept that I done wrong there.

 "But no, seven hours wasn't long enough especially the time we had to leave, 4am, and back by 11am.